Do I Qualify for Disability Services?

 Who will have access to my documentation?
 Who do I show my documentation to?

 Documentation remains confidential and solely in the department of Services for Students with Disabilities.
-Your documentation and information is separate and will not appear on any of your other educational information (transcripts, etc.) Information cannot and will not be released to individuals outside the SSD office unless written student permission is granted.
+Your documentation and information is separate and will not appear on any of your other educational information (transcripts, etc.) As stated in our disclosure form, a copy of documentation will only be released directly to the student when a Release of Information is signed upon request.
 You are only obligated to show your documentation to the SSD department, who is the only department qualified to assess appropriate and reasonable accommodations.
 Staff & Faculty are not obligated or in the professional scope to determine accommodations.
 Therefore, they will not be able to accommodate any requests directly and will refer you to this department.
 You must present your documentation to the SSD department, who will then provide you with a letter of accommodation, to which you will use to present to others when requesting services.
 This letter of accommodation will only state that your disability has been verified, along with the list of approved accommodations.
 It will not state confidential information related to your disability.
 It is up to your discretion when requesting accommodations what disability related information you choose to disclose.